St. John's Institute – Hua Ming: Kidnapping attempts

-Bomb/mass shooting threats
+Threats of violence

-On Friday, December 9, 2022, school personnel and parents of some students received text messages from an unidentified texter at around 5am, informing them that there was allegedly a bomb within the vicinity of the school's main campus.
+On December 9, 2022, school personnel and the parents of some students received text messages from an unidentified texter at around 5 am, alleging that there was a bomb within the vicinity of the school's main campus.
 As a result, school officials ordered the suspension of classes and sought police assistance.
 The students were gathered at the gymnasium while the police conducted an inspection of the school buildings, but no traces of explosives were found within the school premises.
 The incident occurred during the quarterly examinations, which were postponed until Monday, December 12.

-According Lieutenant Jonito Pastrana of the Bacolod City Police Office, the school had also received similar text messages from an unidentified sender the month prior.
+According Lieutenant Jonito Pastrana of the Bacolod City Police Office, the school had received similar text messages the month prior.
 A school security guard said that at least six bomb threats were made by unknown individuals.

 In the days following the incident, a Facebook page named "Huaming Par" made posts on December 10 and 12 demanding that the school fire one of its faculty members, otherwise the teachers and students would be fired upon by snipers.
 The account also made threats to behead students from the school.
 Lt.
-Pastrana stated that the individual making the threats may be a disgruntled staff member and that they have a person of interest.
-He added that they will coordinate a cybercrime unit trace the origin of the text message, and that the texter, if ever found, would be will be charged for violation of President Decree 1727 in relation to Section 6 of the Cybercrime Prevention Act of 2012 (Republic Act No. 10175).
-He also warned the public to stop making such threats as they will be held liable for it.
+Pastrana stated that the individual threatening the school may be a disgruntled staff member and that they have a person of interest.
+He added that the authorities will coordinate a cybercrime unit trace the origin of the text message, and that the texter, if ever found, will be charged for violation of President Decree 1727 in relation to Section 6 of the Cybercrime Prevention Act of 2012.
+Pastrana also warned the public to stop making such threats as they will be held liable for it.

-In the aftermath of the incident, Bacolod City Mayor Alfredo Abelardo Benitez ordered the local police and the National Bureau of Investigation to hasten the investigation into the threats made against the school.
-The Philippine National Police has also provided its assistance in the investigation.
+In the aftermath of the incident, Bacolod City Mayor Alfredo Abelardo Benitez ordered the local police and the National Bureau of Investigation to hasten the investigation into the threats made against the school, with the Philippine National Police also providing its assistance.